The Co-operative Bank: Origins

 The bank was formed in 1872 as the Loan and Deposit Department of the Co-operative Wholesale Society, becoming the CWS Bank four years later.
-However, the bank did not become a registered company until 1970.
+However, the bank did not become a registered company until 1971, when the Co-operative Bank Act 1971 (c. xxii) separated the banking business from the Co-operative Wholesale Society.
 In 1975, the bank became the first new member of the Committee of London Clearing Banks for 40 years and thus able to issue its own cheques.

 Expansion

-In 1974 the Co-operative Bank offered free banking for personal customers who remained in credit.
-It was also the first clearing bank to offer an interest-bearing cheque account, in 1982.

 The bank merged with the Britannia Building Society in 2009, increasing its branch network to 373 branches.

-Following the UK Government's acquisition of 43.4% of Lloyds Banking Group in 2009, the Co-operative Bank entered into negotiations with Lloyds Banking Group to purchase over 600 of its branches.
-European Commission laws restricting state aid required the sale of the branches in a divestment known as Project Verde.
+Following the UK government's acquisition of 43.4% of Lloyds Banking Group in 2009, the Co-operative Bank entered into negotiations with Lloyds Banking Group to purchase over 600 of its branches.
 The purchase was publicly announced in July 2012 and it was revealed that the branches would be initially split from Lloyds under the resurrected TSB brand.
-On 24 April 2013 the Co-operative bank announced that it had decided against proceeding with the deal.
+On 24 April 2013 the Co-operative Bank announced that it had decided against proceeding with the deal.
 The reasons given were the poor economic outlook in the UK and an increase in financial regulation requirements.
 The Financial Times had previously reported that the Co-operative would require a £1 billion increase in capital to support enlarging the bank.